-■ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(a) OF THE SECURITIES EXCHANGE GE ACT OF 1934 For the q uarterly period ended December 31, 2 2024 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHAN GE ACT OF 1934 For the transition period from to C ommission File Number: 001-42283 ACY EDUCATION In ame of registrant as specified in its char . - .
-Nevada 84-5167957 , State or other jurisdiction of corporation or organization) (I.R.S.
-Employer Identification No.) 701 W A venue K, Suite 123 Lancaster, CA 93534 (Addre ess of principal executive offices) (Zip Code) Securities registered pursuant (661) 940-9300 nt's telephone number, including area co ode) e of each class Trading symbol(s) Name of each exchange on which registered Common st tock, \$0.001 par value LGCY NYSE American LLC - C () 1 , d) of the Securities Exchange Act of 1934 during the preceding 12 at to such filing requirements for the past 90 days.
-Yes \boxtimes No \square quired to be submitted pursuant to Rule 405 of Regulation S-T quired to submit such files).
-Yes \boxtimes No \square erated filer, a smaller reporting company or an emerging growth "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting compo Emerging growth compo ny, indicate by check mark if the registra I pursuant to Section 13(a) of the Exchan transition period for complying with any new or revised financial Indicate by check mark wheth er the registrant is a shell company (as de efined in Rule 12b-2 of the Exchange Ad ct).
-Yes □ No ⊠ The number of shares of the is ssuer's common stock, \$0.001 par value p er share, outstanding as of February 10 , 2025 was 12,380,557. ·
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2025

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 001-42283

+LEGACY EDUCATION INC.

+(Exact name of registrant as specified in its charter)

+Nevada 84-5167957 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 701 W Avenue K, Suite 123 Lancaster, CA 93534 (Address of principal executive offices) (Zip Code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading symbol(s) Name of each exchange on which registered Common stock, \$0.001 par value LGCY NYSE American LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer X Smaller reporting company X

+Emerging growth company X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The number of shares of the issuer's common stock, \$0.001 par value per share, outstanding as of May 10, 2025 was 12,380,557.